imanursar/imanursar.github.io/projects/geospatial/change detection/multitemporal remote.markdown

 This algorithm requires the following Hyperparameter parameters:
 - **blocks size** (`tuple`):         default value (5 x 5), non-overlapping blocks of block size of feature vector space
 - **components** (`int`):            default value 3, The number of clusters in k-mean

+we take non-overlapping blocks of size 5 x 5 from the difference image and flatten them into row vectors.
+The image can be resized to make both the dimensions a multiple of 5 by scipy.misc.imresize().
+Collection of these row vectors forms a vector set.

 ### Result
 <img src="/assets/images/geospatial/change_detection//change_detection_06.png" alt="drawing"/>